hariomgarg99/xebia_retail_project/README.md

 Run [mvn clean install] to install and run all the test cases.

-I have included Cobertura for Coverage Analysis and Reporting.
+I have included Coverage Analysis and Reporting.
 To generate reports run [mvn soanr:sonar] .
 Reports will be generated in the target folder of the project as well as sonar ui on localhost:9000.

 code coverage for the project is 100% and line coverage is 80% till last noticed.